-The primary revenue of Arena Origination, through AOC, consists of interest income and/or investment-related fees earned on the credit investments that it originates as well as any gain or loss on the disposition of any investments that it sells.
+The primary revenue of Arena Origination, through AOC, consists of interest income, dividend income and/or investment-related fees earned on the credit investments that it originates.
+The operating results of Arena Origination also include gain (loss) on its investments.